 Air Chief RKS Bhadauria calls Balakot airstrike a ‘shift in Govt’s way to handle attacks’

-New Delhi, Oct 08: The Indian Air Force is celebrating its 87th raising day, also known as the Air Force Day 2019.
+New Delhi, Oct 08: The Indian Air Force (IAF) is celebrating its 87th raising day, also known as the Air Force Day 2019.
 The Air Force Day celebrations this year coincide with Dussehra festivities.
 Meanwhile, Defence Minister Rajnath Singh is in Paris where he will be officially receiving Rafale fighter jet from France.

 ''Present security environment in the neighbourhood is a serious cause of concern.
 The Pulwama attack is a stark reminder of the persistent threat to defence installations,'' he further said.